daveeS987/buy-nothing-frontend/README.md

 - Users can perform crud operations with their own posts.
 - Users can post comments on their own post as well as other users posts.

 ## Architecture

 - The front end uses a React Framework with Semantic UI Components.
+- Axios is used to make calls to the backend
 - Authentication and Authorization is handled by Auth0.
 - The backend uses Node and Express to persist to a Mongo Database.
 - Actual Images are stored in Cloudinary which creates an image url to be stored in our Mongo Database.

 ## Page Wire Frames